Is There a Dimmer Outlook Ahead for Frontline Ltd. (FRO)?

 Is It Worth Investing in Frontline Ltd. (NYSE :FRO) Right Now?

-Frontline Ltd. (NYSE:FRO) scored a price-to-earnings ratio above its average ratio, recording 3.98 x from its present earnings ratio.
-Plus, the 36-month beta value for FRO is at 0.46.
-Opinions of the stock are interesting as 1 analysts out of 14 who provided ratings for Frontline Ltd. declared the stock was a “buy,” while 0 rated the stock as “overweight,” 12 rated it as “hold,” and 1 as “sell.”
+Frontline Ltd. (NYSE:FRO) scored a price-to-earnings ratio above its average ratio, recording 4.16 x from its present earnings ratio.
+Plus, the 36-month beta value for FRO is at 0.45.

 5 Stocks Under $10 That Are Poised to Take OffInvesting in stocks under $10 could significantly increase the returns on your portfolio, especially if you pick the right stocks!
 Within this report you will find 5 top stocks that offer investors huge upside potential and the best bang for their buck.